How to Treat and Prevent Black Spot Disease on Roses

 Remember, once the leaf has been damaged it will not recover.
 These sprays will kill the fungus and/or keep it from spreading.

-Baking soda and vinegar: When vinegar and baking soda are sprayed on a fungus, changes the pH of the fungus thus killing it.
+Baking soda and vinegar: When vinegar and baking soda are sprayed on a fungus, the mixture changes the pH of the fungus thus killing it.

 Sulfur spray: Sulfur has been effectively used by gardeners to control pests and diseases in the garden for centuries.
 Sulfur sprays and dusts are available at gardening centers, and are honey bee safe.